IgorDuino/mafiozi/README.md

 # mafiozi
-The most advanced judging &amp; tournir system for the sports mafia
+The most advanced judging &amp; tournament system for the sports mafia